 Building Prosperity Together

 The Prosperity Project came into existence out of Libro’s desire to grow prosperity in southwestern Ontario.
 Libro understands that we can’t achieve this goal by acting alone.
 The Prosperity Project brings to life all we do at Libro starting with our Prosperity coaching philosophy to world-class financial services and products.
 It activates our thriving community engagement programs, supporting local not-for-profit groups to provide much needed services in their communities.
-The Prosperity Project also supports local not-for-profit groups to provide much needed services in their communities.

 But it’s much more than that…

 It’s about collaborating or coming together to strike up a conversation that helps define prosperity, begins to mobilize resources and to share success stories.
 All are invited to join this conversation – every business owner and employee, community leader, organization, family and individual in southwestern Ontario is welcome.
 It’s simple, the only criteria for participation is that you care about living here!

 Improving prosperity in southwestern Ontario won't happen by accident - it will happen if we focus our energy and investments here.
 So let's begin with the families and individuals of southwestern Ontario.